GENERAL INFORMATION: 503-823-4000

 1. Investigation.
 The Director has the power to investigate any and all complaints regarding alleged violations of this Chapter.

 3. Delegation.
-The Director may delegate the authority provided under this Section to any City employee or agent thereof.
+The Director may delegate the authority provided under this Chapter to any City employee or agent thereof.

 B. Procedures and forms.
 The Director may adopt procedures and forms to implement the provisions of this Chapter.